CommonAccord/Cmacc-Org/Doc/G/NW-NDA/README.md

 1. Will front-line users of NDAs - corporate counsel, businesses and others - appreciate and adopt codification.

-1. Will we ever run out of question marks?
+1. Will we ever run out of questions?

 The repo is at <a href="https://github.com/CommonAccord/NW-NDA">https://github.com/CommonAccord/NW-NDA</a>